Loki: Season 2 (2023) Show Review

 Meanwhile, OB (a nickname given to Ouroboros by Loki in the past as it turns out) deduces that Loki’s time-slipping can be stopped via the all-important Temporal Loom.
 This is a complex machine that was used to merge the individual Realities that comprised the Sacred Timeline into one cohesive Flow of Time.
 A plan is set into motion for Mobius to use a Temporal Aura Extractor to physically pull Loki out of the timestream while Loki prunes himself at the exact required moment.
 Mobius sets out to do that very thing while Loki continues to slip through time, ultimately jumping to the future where he encounters Sylvie and is pruned by someone behind him at the exact moment required for him to become stable.

-With Loki cured, he and Mobius set out to locate Sylvie, whom we catch up with on a Branched Timeline in 1982 in Broxton, Oklahoma where she visits a McDonald’s restaurant.
+With Loki cured, he and Mobius set out to locate Sylvie, whom we catch up with upon a Branched Timeline in 1982 in Broxton, Oklahoma where she visits a McDonald’s restaurant.

 Marvel Studios / The Walt Disney Company

 Wow!
 I don’t know what else to say, but you didn’t come here to read a one-word review, so I’ll try to get my thoughts and feelings on this episode out in some sort of coherent way.
 This episode completely blew me away!
-Maybe it’s because of my own Loki fandom.
-Maybe it’s because of my fandom for Loki: Season One.
-Maybe it’s because (like Guardians of the Galaxy Volume Three earlier this year), this series is a return to form for Marvel Studios after what has certainly been the most tumultuous time in the history of the Studio.
+Maybe it was because of my own Loki fandom.
+Maybe it was because of my fandom for Loki: Season One.
+Maybe it was because this series (like Guardians of the Galaxy Volume Three before it), was a return to form for Marvel Studios after what had certainly been the most tumultuous time in the history of the Studio.
 Whatever the case, this was probably my favorite episode of streaming content from Marvel Studios since the Loki: Season One finale that introduced us to Jonathan Majors as He Who Remains!
 The stakes were incredibly high.
 The pace was frantic.
 The chemistry between the members of the cast that most of us loved so much in Season One was on full display, and even Rafael Casal’s Brad Wolfe character (who is purposefully supposed to be annoying) was so in all of the right ways!

 Everything comes to a head when it’s revealed that this whole setup has been a trap and that Dox is actively leading a diabolical campaign to purge the Sacred Timeline of all of its Branches, including the one that our heroes are currently inhabiting!
 Loki, Mobius, and Sylvie rush back to the TVA together where they confront Dox and her Minutemen, and a fight ensues and … THE HEROES FAIL TO STOP DOX AND THE MINUTEMEN!